Run/Debug Configuration: PHPSpec

-This dialog box is available only when the PHP and PHPSpec plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+This dialog is available only when the PHP and PHPSpec plugins are installed and enabled.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Managing plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 In this area, appoint the specifications to launch and the command line switches to be passed to PHPSpec.